-Murray argues that the "best solution is to pack them in their original shoe box or a plastic shoe container.
+Murray argues that the "best solution is to pack them in their original shoebox or a plastic shoe container.
 Most importantly is to keep each pair together in the same box so no shoe goes missing."
-While shoe boxes certainly work as they're guaranteed to fit the pair they were sold to you in, many people ditch them after purchase (myself included).
-In that case, Molly Graves and Ashley Murphy, co-founders of NEAT Method suggest that "packing them in plastic shoes bins is worth every penny.
+While shoeboxes certainly work as they're guaranteed to fit the pair they were sold to you in, many people ditch them after purchase (myself included).
+In that case, Molly Graves and Ashley Murphy, co-founders of Neat Method, suggest "packing them in plastic shoe bins is worth every penny.
 They can also be used for various storage (including shoes!) in your new space!"

 5. Transport everyday shoes in baskets

 Graves and Murphy also suggest baskets as both a moving container and a display once you're all moved in.
 "We love transporting everyday shoes in baskets, and our favorite specialty shoes should be handled with care.
 Depending on the sneaker, baskets can be used for them as well.
 That way, you have plenty of room to display your best and most photogenic pairs."

 6. Ditch old shoes before you move

 Graves and Murphy offer, "Avoid moving any shoes that you don't wear.
 The best time to do a purge is before a move.
 That way you can save on packing costs for items that you don't use.
 This is also a great time to take well-loved shoes to a cobbler to get them fixed (think re-soled, etc.)."